microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 ## Set up the Azure Event Hubs authentication

-Azure Event Hubs supports authentication through either Shared Access Signatures (SAS) or Microsoft Entra ID role-based access control (RBAC).
+Azure Event Hubs supports authentication through either shared access signatures (SAS) or Microsoft Entra ID role-based access control (RBAC).
 For more information, see [Authorize access to Azure Event Hubs](/azure/event-hubs/authorize-access-event-hubs).

 <!-- Start of "Use the Azure portal (RBAC)" tab-->
 # [Use the Azure portal with RBAC](#tab/change-notifications-eventhubs-azure-portal-rbac)